dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

 dapr_http_server_request_count{app_id="order-service",method="GET",path="",status="200"} 1
 ```

-With low cardinality and path matching configured, we get the best of both worlds by grouping the metrics for the important endpoints without compromising the cardinality.
+With low cardinality and path matching configured, you get the best of both worlds by grouping the metrics for the important endpoints without compromising the cardinality.
 This approach helps avoid high memory usage and potential security issues.

 #### Low cardinality without path matching